DJBarnes/django-dump-die/docs/source/built_in_examples.rst

         For production deployment, you probably don't want this url added to your project.
-        It's probably best to not commit this line to your repository, and to remove it before deployment in event that it is accidentally committed.
+        It's probably best to not commit this line to your repository, and to remove it before deployment if it is accidentally committed.

         These urls are meant for debugging and example output only.